 INGREDIENTS Serves 4

-150g-200g Linguine or quality dry pasta of your choice
+150g-200g quality Linguine or other dry pasta of your choice

 4 Tablespoons olive oil and a knob or two of butter

-260g-300g parsnip, peeled and roughly chopped (if there is a hard core remove it before chopping)
+260g-300g parsnips, peeled and roughly chopped (if there is a hard core remove it before chopping)

-80g-100g bacon loin cut into small julienne strips or chopped
+80g-100g lean bacon loin cut into small julienne strips/batons

 100g-120g macadamias, roughly chopped